 ACTION 10: DIALOGUE ON COVID-19 AND GENDER

-Mothers Union members conduct sensitization on COVID-19 prevention hygiene practices in the Ngozi Diocese through proper handwashing demonstration with bucket of water and soap (Burundi).
+Mothers Union members conduct sensitization on COVID-19 prevention hygiene practices in the Ngozi Diocese in Burundi through proper hand-washing demonstration with bucket of water and soap.

 COVID-19 has left us disoriented, uncertain and confused, afraid of what we know and anxious about what we do not know.
 Our old normal has been upended, and we hunger for its return.